-Same as JavaScript, STDOUT MVC API allows developers to bind logic to application lifecycle events (addEventListener) in request-response handling process:
+Same as JavaScript, STDOUT MVC API and Console MVC API allow developers to bind logic to application lifecycle events (addEventListener) in request-response handling process.
+Syntax:

 Framework comes with its own bindings, necessary to integrate APIs it's composed of, but developers will more often than not need to add their own, as long as rules are followed: